 Summary: Our client allegedly “confessed” a rape to CID.
 They had a written and video confession.
 Our client was locked up in pretrial confinement and agreed to plead guilty.
 He was pleading guilty to rape, aggravated assault, and violating a no-contact order.
 His mother came to watch his guilty plea and stopped him in the middle.
 She demanded that he seek a second opinion.

 His mother called our firm and spoke with Alexandra.
 While we don’t guarantee results, we let his mother know that we guarantee that we will fight for our clients.
 We were hired and went to work because the trial was 30 days away.

-How do we challenge multiple rape confessions in front of a jury without losing credibility?
+The challenge: How do we challenge multiple rape confessions in front of a jury without losing credibility.

 As Sun Tzu said, in The Art of War: “In war, the way is to avoid what is strong and to strike at what is weak.”

 We carefully studied the “confessions,” learned about our client’s personality, analyzed the victim’s story, and reviewed CID regulations and training manuals.

 Mr. Waddington, working with Army defense lawyer, CPT Rachel Large, plotted a defense attacked the alleged victim’s story and the CID interrogation.
 We showed that the CID interrogators violated their own policies and rules, they used lies, trickery, and deceit, and they preyed on our client’s gullibility.

 At the beginning of the trial, we had a 5% chance of success.
 When the alleged victim and CID agents testified, we hammered them on cross-examination.
 Then, our odds went to 50/50.
 In the closing, we swung for the fences.